unh-comp-master-project/unh-comp-master-project.github.io/learning-activities.md

 ### Work Progress (10%)
-Weekly progress outlines using **GitHub Kanban** project board and cards (and other means)  will help you plan your work, prepare for your meetings with your faculty advisor, and manage project development activities.
-Your faculty advisor will assess your work progress.
+Weekly progress outlines using **GitHub Kanban** project board and cards (and other means)  will help you plan your work, prepare for your meetings with your project/thesis advisor, and manage project development activities.
+Your project/thesis advisor will assess your work progress.

 ### Presentation (10%)
-You'll present your master’s project or thesis to your peers, faculty advisors, and other guests.
+You'll present your master’s project or thesis to your peers, project/thesis advisors, and other guests.
 Thesis committee members will participate in the presentation of the master's theses.
 Presentations are open to the public and announced to the department community.
 A presentation announcement includes